-- (a) Each utility shall use all practicable means to avoid interruptions to service, including maintaining appropriate levels of maintenance and planning for unexpected events. - (b) Should interruptions occur, a utility shall re-establish service within the shortest time practicable consistent with safety. - (c) Each utility shall keep a record of all interruptions to service. - (d) Each utility shall include in its record of service interruptions the following: - (1) The date and time of interruption; - (2) The approximate number of customers affected;
+(a) Each utility shall use all practicable means to avoid interruptions to service, including maintaining appropriate levels of maintenance and planning for unexpected events.

+(b) Should interruptions occur, a utility shall re-establish service within the shortest time practicable consistent with safety.

-- (3) The date and time of service restoration; - (4) The cause of such interruption when known; and - (5) A description of steps taken to prevent its recurrence.
+- (c) Each utility shall keep a record of all interruptions to service. - (d) Each utility shall include in its record of service interruptions the following: - (1) The date and time of interruption; - (2) The approximate number of customers affected; - (3) The date and time of service restoration; - (4) The cause of such interruption when known; and - (5) A description of steps taken to prevent its recurrence.

-Unclear.
-Is this an agency or federal form?
-If it is a federal form, and the intent is to incorporate it by reference, insert the form's title and complete Appendix B for incorporated documents.

-- (e) Each utility shall provide emergency notification of service interruptions to the department as provided in En 504.05(a). - (f) Each utility shall report all service interruptions on Form E-23, pursuant to En 509.09, once a month, if any interruption occurs. - (g) When service is interrupted to perform work on lines or equipment, such work shall be done at a time causing minimum inconvenience to customers consistent with the circumstances. - (h) Customers seriously affected by interruption to service to perform work on lines or equipment shall be notified in advance, if practicable. - (i) A utility shall provide actual notice of a planned service interruption to any customer of which it has notice whose service will be interrupted and who would encounter a potentially life-threatening situation as a result of a service interruption of the type planned. - (i) Additional requirements shall be contained in En 1203.19.
+(e) Each utility shall provide emergency notification of service interruptions to the department as provided in En 504.05(a).

+(f) Each utility shall report all service interruptions on department "Form E-23, Monthly Report of Interruptions of Service," dated October 2023, pursuant to En 509.09, once a month, if any interruption occurs.

+(g) When service is interrupted to perform work on lines or equipment, such work shall be done at a time causing minimum inconvenience to customers consistent with the circumstances.

+(h) Customers seriously affected by interruption to service to perform work on lines or equipment shall be notified in advance, if practicable.

+(i) A utility shall provide actual notice of a planned service interruption to any customer of which it has notice whose service will be interrupted and who would encounter a potentially life-threatening situation as a result of a service interruption of the type planned.

+(j) Additional requirements shall be contained in En 1203.19.